MinaSaad123/Linux-programming-interface-book/2## Chapter 1/Chapter1.md

 ## **UNIX**

-UNIX implementations diverged over time, so that writing applications that worked on all UNIX implementations became increasingly difficult, This led to a drive for standardization of UNIX implementations.
+UNIX implementations had diverged over time, which had led to difficulty in writing applications that worked on all UNIX implementations.
+This led to a drive for standardization of UNIX implementations.

 **There are two definations of UNIX:**

-- One of these denotes operating systems that have passed the official conformance tests for the Single UNIX Specification and thus are officially granted the right to be branded as **“UNIX”**.
+- One of these denotes those operating systems that have passed the official conformance tests for the Single UNIX Specification and thus are officially granted the right to be branded as **“UNIX”**.

 - The other common meaning attached to the term UNIX denotes those systems that look and behave like classical UNIX systems.

-***According to the second defination Linux is generally considered to be UNIX system.***
+***According to the second definition Linux is generally considered to be UNIX system.***

-### **What is the meaning of UNIX implementation ?**
+### **What is the meaning of UNIX implementation?**
 This term refers to the various versions or derivatives of the UNIX OS.

 ## **History of UNIX**

-The name UNIX was a pun on **MULTICS** (Multiplexed Information and Computing Service), This project was cooperation between MIT, AT&T and general electronics, Ken Thompson participate in this project, but eventually  AT&T **withdrawn** from project in frustration at its initial failure to develop an economically useful system.
+The name UNIX was a pun on **MULTICS** (Multiplexed Information and Computing Service).
+This project was a cooperation between MIT, AT&T and general electronics.
+Ken Thompson participate in this project, but eventually  AT&T **withdrawn** from project in frustration at its initial failure to develop an economically useful system.

 ### **What Ken Thompson did ?**